African Things To Do

 Trip Length Concept Route Best For

-2–4 Days One city base + controlled day outings + coastal viewpoints Quick, simple structure
+2–4 Days One city base + guided culture day + coastal viewpoints (minimal movement) Quick, simple structure

-5–7 Days One base + heritage landmark + one nature day (only if feasible) Culture + scenery mix
+5–7 Days One base + heritage landmark stop + one relaxed coastal day Culture + scenery mix

-10–14 Days Specialist nature concept: Tentative UNESCO landscapes (high planning needs) Eco-travel research
+10–14 Days Specialist nature research concept: Tentative UNESCO landscapes + coastline (high planning needs) Eco-travel research

 Best Time to Visit Somalia